 The pitch is compelling: instead of manually reviewing 100 creators, let AI analyze 10,000.
 Instead of guessing who might convert, let the algorithm predict it.

 On paper, this makes sense.
-More data = better decisions.
-Right?
+More data should mean better decisions.

 What AI Actually Sees